2021 GT Cup Championship

-The 2021 GT Cup Championship is the 15th GT Cup Championship, a British sports car championship.
-The season began on 10 April at Donington Park and end on 3 October at Snetterton Circuit, after twenty-six races held over seven meetings.
+The 2021 GT Cup Championship was the 15th GT Cup Championship, a British sports car championship.
+The season began on April 10th at Donington Park and end on 3 October at Snetterton Circuit, after twenty-six races held over seven meetings.

 Calendar

 The calendar was announced on 14 October 2020.
 The championship will support the 2021 GT World Challenge Europe Sprint Cup at Brands Hatch.
 The Brands Hatch round has been postponed and will be rescheduled.
 It was later announced that the Brands Hatch event would be held over the course of 1 May, with only 2 50-minute races taking place.